afs202005277/JetpackJoyride/docs/README.md

 **Consequences**

-- Only one instance and global access point of the class Controller
+- Only one instance and global access point to the class Controller.
+In other words, solves two problems at the same time.
 - Violates the Single Responsibility Principle.
-The pattern solves two problems at a time.

 ### General Structure